 Oxford is full of prominent and proactive women.
 Both of Oxford's MPs - Anneliese Dodds (Labour) for Oxford East, and Layla Moran (Liberal Democrat) for Oxford West and Abingdon - are women, while Amanda Ponsonby is the current High Sheriff of Oxfordshire.
 Professor Louise Richardson is Oxford University's current Vice-Chancellor.

 The city has plenty to offer the women who live here, with a large number of organisations, initiatives, groups and facilities that are focused on different aspects of women's lives.
 Women in Oxford have a rich and fascinating history that involves engagement in a wide range of fields, from politics and economics to art and literature.

 Oxford International Women's Festival is an annual event that celebrates women's history, art, social issues, and much more.
 The festival features talks, workshops, social gatherings, film screenings, performances, music, and marches.
 It is usually centred around a theme - in 2018, the festival celebrated the centenary of the Representation of the People Act, which gave British women (at least, those who were married, over 30, and owned property) the right to vote.

-The festival has been running for nearly three decades, and brings together women across Oxfordshire.
+The festival has been running for over three decades, and brings together women across Oxfordshire.
 It is organised by a team of volunteers, and all interested women are welcomed.

 For most of its almost 1000-year history, Oxford University was open to men only.
 Women didn't begin attending the university until the late 1870s, and even then, they were not allowed to graduate - while they could attend lectures and take exams, they did not receive a degree at the end of their studies.
 This didn't change until 1920, when women were granted the right to matriculate and graduate; even then, the number of female students was capped at one-quarter of the male student intake, a rule that stayed in place until 1957.
 Although, as this page on the Bodleian Library's website suggests, it's difficult to argue exactly who was the first woman to graduate from Oxford, a strong contender is Annie Rogers, who received first class honours in Latin, Greek, and Ancient History.